 C. Criminal offences related to the marking of firearms (article 5, paragraph 1 (c))

-Does your country’s legislation criminalize the act of falsifying or illicitly obliterating, removing or altering the marking(s) on firearms (art.
+(Agreed – including amendment to sub paragraphs a and b)Does your country’s legislation criminalize the act of falsifying or illicitly obliterating, removing or altering the marking(s) on firearms (art.
 5, para.
 1 (c), (Canada) required by art.
 8)?

 Yes Yes, in part No